-Author Notes: While many times noodle kugel has sweetness, cinnamon and often raisins this one does not.
-This takes more after potato kugel which falls, from what I have seen, more on the savory side.
-While at first glance it looks heavy it is not.
+While many times noodle kugel has sweetness, cinnamon, and often raisins, this one does not.
+This takes more after potato kugel, which falls, from what I have seen, more on the savory side.
+While at first glance it looks heavy, it is not.
 The noodles become pillowy and tender.
-I think the flavor of the cheeses and chives go really really well with turkey and chicken.
-With these on the table you can forgo trying to make mashed potatoes at the last minute because no one will miss them. —thirschfeld
+With these on the table, you can forgo trying to make mashed potatoes at the last minute because no one will miss them. —thirschfeld

-- In another mixing bowl combine the eggs, sour cream, cottage cheese, 1/2 cup of gruyere and the chives.
-Whisk them to combine.
-Add them to the noodles and mix them well.
-Season them lightly with salt and pepper.
+- In another medium bowl, whisk the eggs, sour cream, cottage cheese, chives, and ½ cup of the Gruyère to combine.
+Add to the noodles and mix well to combine; lightly season with salt and pepper.

 - In a small bowl, mix the breadcrumbs and the remaining 1 tablespoon of the butter; season with salt and pepper.

 - Pour the noodles into the prepared pan.
 Spread the remaining ½ cup of the Gruyère over the noodles.
 Top with the breadcrumbs.
 Bake for 30 to 40 minutes, until the edges are bubbling, the crumbs are browned, and the center is set.